yedidiaklein/MMM-whoshome/README.md

 ### Image Configuration

 You can specify the path to user images either as URLs or as local files within the `config/people` directory.
+(Create people under config directory, and copy to there your images.)

 ## Advanced Configuration

 - **Network Identification:** The script `mapmacs.sh` may not work perfectly with non-standard networks (i.e., not a /24 subnet).
 Adjust the `network` line manually if necessary.
-- **Presence Detection:** The script `macping.sh` assumes a person is no longer present if they haven’t been detected for 5 minutes.
+- **Presence Detection:** The script `macping.sh` assumes a person is no longer present if he haven’t been detected for 5 minutes.
 You can adjust this duration, as phones might go to sleep and temporarily disappear even if the person is at home.

 ## Suggestions